Samellenrider/CV/README.md

 - As a non native english speaker I understand the importance of good communication to get my point across clearly.
 Working in a foreign country and teaching helped understanding the importance of it at a young age.

--I continued to develop this skill in a technical environment through retros and standups at [Makers Academy](http://www.makersacademy.com/).
+- I continued to develop this skill in a technical environment through retros and standups at [Makers Academy](http://www.makersacademy.com/).

 ## Education